-Los Angeles Pacific University (LAPU) primarily serves the post-traditional student population through nontraditional delivery systems.
-All of LAPU's programs are currently offered online.
-Face-to-face supplemental classes were also offered to a small percentage of LAPU's students who preferred this experience prior to 2020.
-Located in San Dimas, California, LAPU is a non-residential campus with face-to-face classes previously offered in San Dimas and at the Murrieta Regional Campus.
+Los Angeles Pacific University (LAPU) primarily serves the post-traditional student population through non-traditional delivery systems.
+All of LAPU's programs are offered online.
+Located in San Dimas, California, LAPU is a non-residential campus.
 LAPU's Clery Act Reportable Geography Policy includes the definition of terms, procedures, and property as required under the Clery Act.
 In response to the coronavirus pandemic, LAPU implemented a remote work plan in March 2020, closing the campus to all but essential employees throughout the rest of the calendar year.
-No student access was permitted from March 18, 2020 to December 31, 2020.
+No student access was permitted to LAPU offices from March 18, 2020 to December 31, 2021.